taurusilver7/instagram-2.0/README.md

 * Comments

 - A state to handle _/comments/_ in the Post component.
 Another state to map the _/comment/_ in the input box is created in the Post component.
+- The form is set to recieve the comment and the button was disabled to blank comments (spaces) and a function to sendComments is created for it.

 # Next.js + Tailwind CSS.